 Belief means holding the steady conviction that the guru is all-pervasive.
 Rinpoche reminds us that he often teaches how to see all deities as inseparable from Guru Rinpoche.
 Again, he explains that we can dissolve all deities into Guru Rinpoche, and then into ourselves.
 Furthermore, he explains that we come to regard all phenomena–a flower, a tree–whatever we encounter, or whatever we experience– as Guru Rinpoche.

-We begin with this conviction in inseparability.
+We begin by practicing in the conviction of inseparability.
+And yes, this starts as a conceptual exercise–we’re imagining something that we can’t yet fully see.
 From this conceptual stage, we then use the visualization to work with the experience, to bring it into our own life.
 Thus, Guru Rinpoche dissolves into all our experiences without exception–regardless of whether we consider them good or bad, positive or negative.

 So we can practice by visualizing that Guru Rinpoche dissolves into absolutely everything–and then, simply rest with the confidence that it is the actual situation.
 We rest for a short period.
 Once again–immediately, everything dissolves back into Guru Rinpoche.
 And then, we rest again.